What Is Nicotine?

 - Do not get angry with your teen.
 Calmly voice your concerns instead.

-- Find out what your teen does not like about using vape products (such as how they could hurt their lungs and their athletic abilities).
+- Find out what your teen does not like about using vape products (such as how they could hurt their lungs and athletic abilities).

 - Work with your teen to help them stop vaping and using other nicotine products.